Frequently Asked Questions, FAQ's

 * Assure a safe route for all Valley Center children to reach their schools in our town by foot or bicycle.

-* Develop linkages between trails and pathways to trails and pathways in adjacent communities.
+* Link trails and pathways to adjacent communities.

 * Improve our environment and reduce air pollution by reducing motorized travel within Valley Center.